Hybrid stuff works well, it's reasonably spacious, not bad to drive

 What is it?

 Remember the Toyota Urban Cruiser?
 Thought not.
 It was, more than a decade ago, Toyota's first stumbling attempt at a small crossover.
 But it was too boring and not very cross-y.
 Toyota slunk away.
-Now, someone at HQ has finally cottoned on to the huge boom in these things.
-The Yaris Cross.
-Presumably it’s cross because everyone else is pinching its sales.
+Then back in 2020 someone at HQ cottoned on to the huge boom in these things, and the Yaris Cross was born.

 Great, so it’s a taller, duller driving Yaris?